Anas-Allouch/Sequential-Gearbox-Design/README.md

 # Sequential Gearbox Design

-This project presents the complete design and analysis of a 5-speed sequential gearbox for a high-performance vehicle.
+This project presents the complete design and analysis of a 5-speed sequential gearbox for a rally car.

 ## Project Scope & Contents